 Our Goals

-• Assist new entering first and second-year women who represent historically underserved communities, such as international and first-generation students, in making a successful transition in the College and community
+• Assist new entering first and second-year women who represent historically underserved communities, such as international and first-generation students, in making a successful transition to the College and community

 • Develop students’ ability to advocate for themselves and others inside and outside the classroom